Cyberwarfare and China: Belgium

 In April 2024, the Belgian Foreign Ministry summoned the Chinese envoy after reports emerged that Chinese spies (APT31) hacked the laptops of key lawmakers such as the head of the Belgian Foreign Affairs Committee and former prime minister Guy Verhofstadt.

 Brazil

 In 2022, a Chinese advanced persistent threat called ChamelGang, or CamoFei, attacked the presidency of Brazil in a cyber-espionage operation that used ransomware as a cover, according to a report by SentinelOne and Recorded Future.

 Canada

 Officials in the Canadian government claimed that Chinese hackers compromised several departments within the federal government in early 2011, though the Chinese government has denied involvement.
 In 2014, Canada's Chief Information Officer claimed that Chinese hackers compromised computer systems within the National Research Council.
 In May 2023, Canada's Communications Security Establishment identified the Chinese government as being behind the "Volt Typhoon" advanced persistent threat targeting critical infrastructure.
 In July 2024, government agencies from eight nations, including the Canadian Centre for Cyber Security, released a joint advisory on APT40.

+Cuba

+In April 2026, it was reported that Chinese state-backed hackers compromised the emails of 68 officials at the embassy of Cuba in Washington, D.C. due to vulnerabilities in outdated Microsoft Exchange Servers.